Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 - What are my inputs and outputs?
 - Are there any hard constraints imposed by the implementation?
-- If the process will take a long time (i.e. more than 100ms), does it need to report process or support cancellation?
+- If the process will take a long time (i.e. more than 100ms), does it need to report progress or support cancellation?
 - Do I need to let the caller update the feature's internal state? (e.g. when altering the "background drawing" from the earlier example)
 - How are we going to report failure?